Living Kidney Donation

 4. Negative serum pregnancy at test at the time of the evaluation and transplant for women of childbearing age.

-5. Must be in good health free from hypertension, diabetes, cancer, kidney disease, heart disease, active alcohol and or substance abuse issues, or any other medical conditions that are deemed unsuitable.
+5. Must be in good health free from high blood pressure, diabetes, cancer, kidney disease, heart disease, active alcohol and or substance abuse issues or any other medical conditions that are deemed unsuitable.

 6. Must have a BMI less than or equal to 35.